raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 `import pygame, time, RPi.GPIO as GPIO`

-At the bottom remove these lines (they are no longer needed right now):
+At the bottom remove these lines (they will be put back in again later):
 ```python
 tone_obj.play(-1)
 time.sleep(2)